Skip to main content

 You can choose whether you want to replace all of the manual NFT transactions or if you want to keep these manual transactions and only sync newer NFT transactions automatically.

 If you want to replace the manual ones then you would need to permanently delete all of the manual transactions that were added in the past.
-You would then need to resync your wallet from the beginning.
+You would then need to trigger a full re-sync.
 Make sure to remove any starting sync date in the API settings of your wallet first.
 You can do this by clicking on the 'Auto sync enabled' banner from your wallet overview page

 What if I received multiple NFTs in one transaction?